DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')
 Note: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.

-Bonus Question: What is the difference between a Service and a Resource?
+2. Bonus Question: What is the difference between a Service and a Resource?

-Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
+Provide a link and a screen-shot of a Dashboard with both APM and Infrastructure Metrics.

 Please include your fully instrumented app in your submission, as well.

-Final Question:
+3. Final Question:
 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 Is there anything creative you would use Datadog for?